greed2411/YDL/README.md

 ### For Asynchrnous go [here](https://github.com/Jaiimmortal/YDL/tree/master/Async)

+### For Light weight script without error handling, run `ydl-linux-mac.py`, you can skip the unnecessary library installations that way.

 Tested and developed on ***Windows 7 32-bit SP1***, ***Ubuntu GNOME 16.04 LTS*** and ***macOS Sierra 10.12.5***

 ### Command Line Programs Used
   * `youtube-dl` - Used to download the file from the internet
   * `ffmpeg` - Used for postprocess data, i.e., to convert file from .webm to .mp3 format

-### Libraries used on Py 3.6.1 Anaconda, works with other py3 versions and distributions.
+### Libraries used on Py 3.6.1 Anaconda, works with other py3 versions and distributions for `ydl.py` and `ydl-heavy.py`.
   * [subprocess](https://docs.python.org/3/library/subprocess.html#older-high-level-api) - For running commands from python.
   * [os](https://docs.python.org/3/library/os.html) - to get the current working directory.
   * [urllib.request](https://docs.python.org/3/library/urllib.request.html#module-urllib.request) - For making GET methods